wickbushong/infonation/README.md

 # Infonation

 Welcome to infonation.
-A simple tool that provides users with general informatin about countries of their choosing.
+A simple tool that provides users with general information about countries of their choosing.

 ## Installation